dunamismax/bash/linux/ubuntu/_scripts/_template.md

 def save_config(config: AppConfig) -> bool:
-    """Save configuration to JSON file"""
+    """Save the application configuration to a JSON file.""" ensure_config_directory()
-    ensure_config_directory()
     try:
         with open(CONFIG_FILE, "w") as f: